• ESG Homepage

 Oil Depots

-• Appoint safety officers at all levels and establish Safety Committees (SC) at each depot
+Appoint safety officers at all levels and establish Safety Committees (SC) at every depot

-• Develop emergency and crisis response plans and conduct drills at least once a year to ensure preparedness and minimize potential impacts on communities and the environment
+Develop emergency response plans and conduct drills at least once a year to prepare for unforeseen events and minimize impacts on communities and the environment

 Service Stations

-• Conduct comprehensive safety inspections across all business areas within service stations to identify risks and potential hazards that may affect employees, customers, and assets
+Conduct comprehensive safety inspections covering every business within service stations to identify risks and root causes of hazards that may affect the safety and occupational health of employees and customers, or cause damage to Company and customer property

-• Establish risk management plans for business expansion and new station development, including hazard identification, likelihood assessment, and risk evaluation across all activities and environments, including surrounding areas
+Prepare risk management and mitigation plans for business expansion and new branch openings, including hazard identification, likelihood assessment, and risk evaluation for every activity and environment in the workplace and surrounding areas affected by the Company’s operations at every employee level

-• Promote safety awareness through initiatives such as the “Safety Clinic” program to encourage safe working behaviors
+Carry out awareness-building activities such as the “Safety Clinic” to promote safe working behavior

 Oil Transportation Business

-• Supervise group companies, such as PTG Logistics, to ensure strict compliance with SSHE standards
+Supervise group companies, such as PTG Logistics, to strictly comply with SSHE standards

-• Enhance driver capabilities through dedicated training centers under the “PTG Gentleman” program, fostering discipline and a strong safety mindset
+Develop driver capability through training centers under the “PTG Gentleman” program to instill discipline and safety awareness

-• Apply AI technology to detect risky driving behaviors, alongside regular drug and alcohol testing, supported by a company-wide policy on drug and cannabis prevention
+Apply AI technology to detect risky driving behavior of drivers, along with regular random drug and alcohol testing, and a policy to prevent drug and cannabis use within the Company

 Management System and Zero Accident Goal